knetikmedia/iOS-SDK/README.md

 ```

 # Store #
-you get your store page by passing {terms or related},limit,page to *getPage* function like below
+you get your store page by passing {terms or related},limit and page parameters to *getPage* function like below

 ```